 Seasonal trends: Know what is likely to happen

 1. How much did you sell in previous years during this season?
-And:

 2. How much have you sold year-on-year?

-These two metrics alone should give you an idea of what to expect.
+These three metrics alone should give you an idea of what to expect.
 Perhaps, at a company level, your sales have increased.
 However, dig deeper and break these trends down by region and by branch.
 You might find that your branch in one region has seen a phenomenal increase in sales, while another has remained stable or even declined.
 There are measures you can take to remedy declining sales, but for now it may be wise to send more stock to your well-performing branch.

 Other metrics you might consider are performance per product line or type, performance per sales rep, or even per marketing campaign.